-Overview of the all-new Microsoft 365 compliance center
+Overview of the Microsoft 365 compliance center

-If you're interested in your organization's compliance posture, you're going to love the new Microsoft 365 compliance center.
+If you're interested in your organization's compliance posture, you're going to love the Microsoft 365 compliance center.
 The Microsoft 365 compliance center provides easy access to the data and tools you need to manage to your organization's compliance needs.

 Welcome to Microsoft 365 compliance

-The welcome banner gives you some pointers on how to get started, with next steps and an invitation for you to give us feedback.
+The welcome banner gives you some pointers on how to get started, with next steps, and an invitation for you to give us feedback.

-You'll see additional cards, such as one showing your organization's cloud app compliance, and another showing data about users with shared files, with links to Cloud App Security or other tools where you can explore data.
+You can also use the Add cards feature to add additional cards, such as one showing your organization's cloud app compliance, and another showing data about users with shared files, with links to Cloud App Security or other tools where you can explore data.

 Easy navigation to more compliance features and capabilities

-In addition to links in cards on the home page, you'll find a navigation pane on the left side of the screen that gives you easy access to your alerts, reports, policies, compliance solutions, and more.
+In addition to links in cards on the home page, you'll see a navigation pane on the left side of the screen that gives you easy access to your alerts, reports, policies, compliance solutions, and more.